 2014/2015.
 Posted by Douglas T.

-It’s true that I spend a lot of time at the school, I give ESL lessons, and I help at the youth club.
+It’s true that I spend a lot of time at the school as a Language Assistant.
 But I was trying to figure out what I did with the rest of my time here, especially given that I never seem to have a spare moment.
 I realized that I inadvertently spend a lot of time learning Spanish expressions and sayings.
 It’s become a sort of hobby.
 The little notebook I have always carried around to learn Spanish is half filled with expressions.

 People love to share about their language.
 Whenever a Spanish friend tells me an expression it’s always prefaced by “typical Eh-spahnish!”
 It’s a simple way to make my Spanish friends laugh; it always tickles them when a foreigner says a complicated Spanish refrain.
 I also love to translate the expressions literally as it makes for some pretty bizarre combinations of words in English that never fail to amuse.